Skip to main content

 Monitor Your Accounts

-Balance transfers usually take anywhere from one-to-three business days to complete.
+Balance transfers usually take anywhere from one to three business days to complete.
 Keep an eye out.
 Contact your financial institution if it doesn’t post after three days.

 Perform a Final Check

-Check your balance transfer card to ensure the transferred funds posted on the new account as expected.
+Check your balance transfer card to ensure the transferred funds are posted on the new account as expected.
 Make sure the balance is gone from its previous card, too.
-Make note your new payment obligations, including minimum payment amounts, dates, deadlines, and grace periods.
+Make note of your new payment obligations, including minimum payment amounts, dates, deadlines, and grace periods.

 Note that the debt you are shifting to the balance transfer card does not have to be in your name.
 You can assume debts accrued by your spouse, partner, children, or any other authorized person.
-However, most credit card providers prohibit balance transfer within themselves.
+However, most credit card providers prohibit balance transfers within themselves.
 So you probably can’t, for example, transfer the balance of your spouse’s Amex card to a new Amex card in your own name.

 Doing The Math: A Simple Example